angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 ```

 But wait, there is way more, how to match url parameters, ensure the proper body is passed onto the request,
-and how course return a variety response.
+and how course return we'll explore how to return variety of responses.

 ## Configuration

 Let's step back just a bit and see what happens behind the scene.
-The services does call `http.get`
-but does no remote call is made.
-Angular provides a mocking service that enables us to inspect the requests and
-control the response that are returned from each of the calls.
+When your service is used by your application running in the browser, not in test mode, when the service calls `http.get` an actuall call to a server is issued, and a response come back a little bit latter, asynchronously.
+As we write unit tests we don't want to use a real server, we want to use a mock server and be able to return a variety of responses, to ensure your application behaves corretly in all circumstances.
+To this end Angular provides a mocking service that enables us to inspect the requests and control the response that are returned from each of the calls.

-So let's see how we setup our test harness.
+So let's see how we setup our test harness and mock server.
 First import the `HttpClientTestingModule` and `HttpTestingController`.

 ```
 import { HttpClientTestingModule, HttpTestingController } from '@angular/common/http/testing';
 ```

 You basically just need to import the `HttpClientTestingModule` and provide `HttpTestingController`.
 When importing the testing module it imports for you the normal `HttpClientModule` which enables
 the HttpClient you use in your service, but it also provides `HttpBackend` as an instance of `HttpClientTestingBackend`
 which is the mock backend.
 Wow, that was a mouth full, so basically do the following: